Barn2Media/gutenberg-block-for-woocommerce-product-table/readme.txt

 3. When used together with the WooCommerce Product Table plugin, the Gutenberg block displays a fully functional order form.

 == Changelog ==

+= 1.0.3 =
+* Changed language of plugin warnings to alert user of free trial when WPT plugin is not installed

 = 1.0.2 =
 * Fixed issue with REST API permission notice